 Solvay (the “Company”) is a public limited liability company governed by Belgian law and quoted on Euronext Brussels and Euronext Paris.
-The principal activities of the Company, its subsidiaries, joint operations, joint ventures, and associates (jointly the “Group”) are described in note F1 Segment information.
+The principal activities of the Company, its subsidiaries, joint operations, joint ventures and associates (jointly the “Group”) are described in note F1 Revenue and segment information.

-Main changes in consolidation scope during the year
+Main events and changes in consolidation scope during the year